-For nonprofits looking to diversify their fundraising efforts and give their year-end fundraising campaigns a significant revenue boost, adding a charity gift catalog is a game changer.
+For nonprofits looking to diversify their fundraising efforts and give their year-end campaigns a significant revenue boost, adding a charity gift catalog is a game changer.

 Most of us think of massive international relief nonprofits when we think of gift catalogs, but creating a symbolic giving program works for organizations of all sizes and types.
 Small, local nonprofits benefit from charity gift catalogs just as much—if not more—than large organizations.
 Gift catalogs also work great year round—don’t limit yourself to holiday season fundraising!